Émile Pouget: Syndicalism and the CGT

 Tensions came to the fore between reformist and revolutionary wings of the CGT in 1903.
 Pouget emerged as the leading polemicist in defense of the leading revolutionary faction, opposed by the reformist Auguste Keufer.
 The two exchanged views in two articles regarding the theme of reform or revolution in 1903, where Pouget argued that their methods were not necessarily opposed to one another.
 His position was that the struggle for immediate reforms, if done through direct action, was not only an end in itself, but also an evolutionary moment in a process of social change which would gradually intensify to the point of revolution and the overthrow of wage labor.
 Therefore, he argued, individual reforms served to build a mass social movement with sufficient strength and consciousness to challenge and ultimately end capitalism.
 For Pouget, direct action meant the activity of trade unions, undertaken without reliance on political actors.
 Another major point of contention was the method of selection and representation within the CGT, with Keufer advocating for proportional representation, which favored larger unions, while Pouget argued for equal representation regardless of a union's size.
 Pouget's stance reflected his broader disdain for representative democracy, the adoption of which within the CGT he feared would suppress the "conscious minority".
 Keufer's proposals were in the end heavily defeated at the 1904 Congress of Bourges and the incumbent CGT leadership secured an easy victory.

+In 1904, Boisteux died, leaving Pouget in a very sad condition.
+Augustin Hamon wrote a letter to him in order to support him, remembering the dead Boisteux with fondness.